Siddharthverma4043/Algorithmic-Trading-Bot/README.md

-# Algorithmic-Trading-Bot
+# Candlestick-Pattern-Trading-Bot
-Automated trading bot with candlestick patterns
+Python script for candlestick pattern detection and signal generation.